-The Fixed Obligation Coverage Ratio in 2020 has been revised to reflect the impact of a new Governmental Accounting Standards Board (GASB) rule effective January 2020 called Statement No. 87 Leases.
+- (i) Mid-A Ratings Target: LIPA's bond rating is A2 (stable), A (stable) and A (stable) (Moody's, S&P, and Fitch, respectively).
+LIPA's target is to maintain or improve these ratings. - (ii) Borrow Less than 64% of Capital Spending: LIPA targets to borrow less than 64% of capital spending, with the balance funded by cash flow.
+This level is typical for large public power utilities and an industry best practice. - (iii) Fixed Obligation Coverage Target: LIPA's Fixed Obligation Coverage Ratio has been revised in 2020 to reflect the impact of a new Governmental Accounting Standards Board (GASB) rule called Statement No. 87 Leases.
 This new standard revised the definition of a long-term lease.
 As a result, the value of long-term lease payments increased by \$160 million, from \$261 million in 2019 to \$421 million in 2020.
-Since long-term leases are a component in the Fixed Obligation Coverage Ratio, to ensure that the updated value of long-term leases results in the same level of cash flow, the coverage ratio will be reduced from 1.45x to 1.35x starting in 2020.
+Since long-term leases are a component in the Fixed Obligation Coverage Ratio, to ensure that the updated value of long-term leases results in the same level of cash flow as the prior lease standard, the coverage ratio will be reduced from 1.45x to 1.35x starting in 2020.